NREL/EnergyPlus/design/FY2024/NFP-AirToWaterHeatPumpHeatRecovery.md

 * technicalities call, Feb 07, 2024 *

-  Brent: you may run into supply side temperature control problem if you have lower setpoint temperature than the temperature limits (e.g., HW Recover).
+  Brent: you may run into supply side temperature control problem if you have lower setpoint temperature than the temperature limits (e.g., HW Recovery).

   Bereket: may be we should check the minimum of these temperatures.
 This will be investigated during implementation.

-  Brent: are we going to use the same air source performance curves for heat recover?
+  Brent: are we going to use the same air source performance curves for heat recovery?

   Bereket: I have to think about it.
 Brent said he will check with Trane engineers for curves